danielreidy7/french-form-refactor/README.md

 :-------------------------:|:-------------------------:
 ![](https://i.ibb.co/KhdRmBv/original-form-2.png)  |  ![](https://i.ibb.co/zsGNFZL/redesign-form-2.png)

-In the original form they opted for some heavy text explinations of the reason for the permission request.
+In the original form they opted for some heavy text explanations of the reason for the permission request.
-This is useful maybe on the first useage, but made the daily usage of the form a nightmare.
+This is useful maybe on the first usage, but made the daily usage of the form a nightmare.
 Trying to search via scroll on mobile was unnecessarily painful.

 I opted to simplify the reasons and present them like items in an UberEats menu.